edsu/diss/parts/07-introduction.md

 web archives remember and forget, can be understood by attending to the specific material practices of people working with memory and machines.
-Web archives are legibility projects [@Scott:1998] and calculative practices [@Rose:1999], that include, but but also escape normative definitions of web archives as a specific technical apparatus.
+Web archives are legibility projects [@Scott:1998] and calculative practices [@Rose:1999], that include, but also escape normative definitions of web archives as a specific technical apparatus.
 Recognizing the full shape of web archives through the theoretical lens of *governmentality* [@Foucault:2008 ; @Lemke:2019] clarifies how the supposed value of archival records is not